KenDickey/PackageEnvironments/README.md

 I would like ```Environment fromFeature: 'MyFeature.``` to be like ```Feature require: 'MyFeature'.``` but the result is an environment.

-[Note that Packages can be versioned: I.e. A Class in version N can differ from a Class in version N+1; instances are of distinct classes.
-Same mechanics as PackageA vs PackageB with duplicate Class names.
-This is probably a version fork" operation as distinct from typical usage as now.]

 [What tools?
 How2 make visible w/o clutter?]